salilkanade/NYCTaxiWebApp/README.md

 }
 ```

 If you run your function app now, you should get both your negotiate and message functions spinning up at the same time.
-If everything is hooked up correctly you should see some log output to the console like below showing how many flights were added into the database and subsequently processed by the change feed.
+If everything is hooked up correctly you should see some log output to the console like below showing how many taxi records were added into the database and subsequently processed by the change feed.

 1. The next step to add the SignalR output binding.
 To use this binding you will need add the **Microsoft.Azure.WebJobs.Extensions.SignalRService** package dependency from nuget to your project.